knobs-dials/file-count/README.md

 * optionally sorts by size
 * optionally filters out small-fry directories, e.g. -S 100M in the first example.
 * reports apparent size, as well as difference in actualy disk use - which is usually only slightly higher due to filesystem overhead, but can be lower e.g. around sparse files, ZFS compression, and such
-* ignores symlinks, since we only care about real files in their actual location
 * can avoid walking onto other devices,  e.g. useful for "where is stuff on my system disk"

+## What we do around links
+* we ignore symlinks.
+We only care about real files in their actual location.
+  * We still report how many symlinks we saw.
+* We avoid counting hardlinks towards size twice.
+  * This means we prefer our total size to be correct - at the cost of only counting it towards the first directory we saw it in.
+Something's gotta give if your tree is actually a graph and not even an acyclic one.
+  * We still report how many hardlink duplicates we saw.
+* we ignore links to `/`.
+  * A few things like to link to that (wine, /proc) and it means we end up counting the entire filesystem when you never asked.
+If you want that, specify `/`

 ## Examples
-Should e.g. make it easier to find where bulky things are, e.g.:
+"Where are bulky things under /usr ?":
 ```
     # file-count /usr
       #FILES   #DIRS       ASIZE              DUDIFF         PATH